hoadinhmai/hdm.cloud/README.md

 Each commit to master triggers a Gitlab CI build of a new Docker image (Nginx:alpine + static content).
 Image is pushed to Gitlab registry and ready to be consumed by ECS Fargate CloudFormation deployment.

-## Packer & Ansible usage
+## Packer usage
-packer.json template provisions an AMI with Nginx pre-installed via Ansible to host static content on EC2.
+packer.json template provisions an AMI with Nginx installed to host static content on EC2.